ZCHGorg/AITrainer/README.md

-ALPHA VERSION doesn't work great, but it should at least deploy well and help you get started.
-WARNING: will flood swapfile as of latest version.
-Proceed with caution in an isolated environment.
-I recommend vultr.com Centos8 node

 # 🌟 Unleash the Power of Self-Improving Bots! 🚀

 Welcome to ZchgAIBot – a cutting-edge platform that brings the future to your fingertips.
 Prepare to be amazed as our Self-Improving Bot evolves before your eyes, delivering more intelligent and sophisticated interactions with each conversation.